Configure Power Management in Configuration Manager | ConfigMgr | SCCM

 • Select OK to save and close the power plan properties.

-• Select Apply and OK to save, close the collection properties, and to apply the power plan.
+• Select Apply and OK to save, close the collection properties, and apply the power plan.

 ConfigMgr Power Management Reports